PSP-Archive/docs/code-archive/other-projects.md

 - [Spaceboopers](https://github.com/nikp123/spaceboopers) - Spaceboopers Multiplayer Game for PSP.
 - [Spelunky](https://github.com/dbeef/spelunky-psp) - Spelunky Remake for PSP.
 - [Super-mini-halo](https://github.com/JpDeathBlade/Super-Mini-Halo) - A PSP homebrew Mario game with a Halo skin.
+- [Supertransball2](https://github.com/evgenybf/supertransball2) - A Super Transball 2 game written by Santi Ontañón copied from http://www.braingames.getput.com/stransball2/.
+Note, this is an early version of the game and the author has made a new one which supports OpenGL, but the former was easier to port to PSP.
 - [taiga-aisaka](https://github.com/123321mario/taiga-aisaka) - french translation project for toradora portable game patch.
 - [uplink-psp](https://github.com/Yonaba/uplink-psp) - A small clone of Uplink Hacker Elite game written in Lua for PSP.
 - [Quake3psp-mirror](https://github.com/Fighter19/Quake3PSP-mirror) - A mirror of the PSP port for Quake 3 Arena (just in case).